blyator/Grafana-Dashboards/README.md

 ### Network Security and Infrastructure Reliability

-This repo shows how I monitor my demo home lab's Pi-hole ad-block and DNS on a Linux server.
+This repo shows how I monitor my home lab Pi-hole ad-block and DNS on a Linux server.
 I'm using Prometheus to collect metrics and Grafana to visualize DNS queries and system stats (CPU, RAM, Disk) in real-time, with Nginx handling SSL to keep the dashboard secure.

 ---